Is your mom or dad in the driver’s seat of your job search? If so, it’s time to slam on the brakes!

 1. Only you can determine what is right for you.

-Even your mom or your best friend can’t know exactly what kind of jobs you might be interested in.
+Even your parents or your best friend can’t know exactly what kind of jobs you might be interested in.
 Granted, as a new graduate you may not even be sure of that yourself when you’re looking for your first job after college.
 That’s all the more reason to peruse jobs yourself instead of letting someone else do it for you!

 You never know when something in a job description will jump out at you.
 It might be that a job you would never have considered will suddenly be of interest.
 Letting someone else look through listings for you only means that you’ll miss out on opportunities.